What is domain privacy?

 Do I need domain privacy?

-We require you to have domain privacy turned on as a requirement for the gateway approval process.
+We require you to have domain privacy turned on as a requirement for the payment processor approval process.
 It is also important to keep your information private.
 Without privacy enabled, anyone can view the personal information associated with your domain.

 We also recommend entering random information into the domain contact details just to be on the safe side.
 This way, if something happens to the domain privacy, or your domain expires, your personal information is not leaked.
 Please note that although you can enter bogus contact information, you must enter a valid email address so you can receive notifications for things like renewal notices.